borisdj/EFCore.BulkExtensions/README.md

 **BulkInsert** and **BulkInsertOrUpdate** methods can have optional argument **BulkConfig** with properties (bool, int):<br>
 `{ PreserveInsertOrder, SetOutputIdentity, BatchSize, NotifyAfter, BulkCopyTimeout, EnableStreaming }`.<br>
-Default behaviour is { false, false, 2000,  null, null, false} and if we want to change it, BulkConfig should be added explicitly with one or more bool properties set to true, and/or **BatchSize** to different number.
+Default behaviour is { false, false, 2000,  null, null, false} and if we want to change it, BulkConfig should be added explicitly with one or more bool properties set to true, and/or **BatchSize** to different number.<br>
 If **NotifyAfter** is not set it will have same calue as _BatchSize_ while **BulkCopyTimeout** when not set the SqlBulkCopy default is 30s and if set to 0 it indicates no limit.<br>
 Bool arguments have purpose only when PK has Identity (usually *int* type with AutoIncrement), while if PK is Guid(sequential) created in Application there is no need for them.
 Also Tables with Composite Keys have no Identity column so no functionality for them in that case either.
 ```csharp
 context.BulkInsert(entitiesList, new BulkConfig { PreserveInsertOrder = true, SetOutputIdentity = true, BatchSize = 4000});